GoogleChrome/developer.chrome.com/site/en/blog/paintapi/index.md

 explain later in this article.

 {% Aside %}
-Note: A paint worklet’s context is not 100% the same as a `<canvas>` context.
+A paint worklet’s context is not 100% the same as a `<canvas>` context.
 As of now, text rendering methods are missing and for security reasons you cannot read back pixels from the canvas.
 {% endAside %}